-- 6.10 Within the sub area there are three bridges, only one of which is historic which is the locally listed Iron Bridge that was constructed in circa 1865-1870 and has been refurbished.
+- 5.10 Within the sub area there are three bridges, only the locally listed Iron Bridge is historic that was constructed in circa 1865-1870 and has been refurbished.
 The views of this bridge from the tow path make a valuable contribution towards the conservation areas setting.
-In addition, pedestrians crossing the bridge are provided with views into the conservation area. - 6.11 Unlike the other sub areas of the conservation there are operational buildings, including nationally listed Ash Lock Cottage.
-In addition, Ash Lock and the historic crane (both locally listed) make a substantial contribution towards the conservation area.
+In addition, pedestrians crossing the bridge are provided with views into the conservation area. - 5.11 Unlike the other sub areas of the conservation there are operational buildings, including nationally listed Ash Lock Cottage.
+In addition, Ash Lock and the historic crane are locally listed and make a valuable contribution towards the conservation areas character and appearance.